wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

 ```

-Invertory file with NFS and Crio disabled
+Invertory file with NFS and Crio disabled:

 ```
 # define openshift components